Connecting students with design opportunities across Oregon

 Serving: Middle and high school students grades 5-12

-Service Area: Clackamas, Multnomah, Washington, Marion and Klamath Counties
+Service Area: Clackamas, Multnomah, Washington, Marion, Klamath, and Lane Counties

 Topic: STEM (Science, Technology, Engineering and Math)